-Cumulative Temporary Sediment disturbance The baseline characterisation of the benthic subtidal and intertidal habitats and features will be informed increases in arising from construction through the use of existing data and the collection of site-specific survey data (as summarised in Table Suspended activities, such as, for 7.3.1).
-Sediment example, cable laying and Concentration foundation installation, The effects on benthic subtidal and intertidal ecology from increased suspended sediment and sediment (SSC) and may result in adverse deposition will be informed by the conclusions of the marine physical processes assessments (see associated effects on benthic Section 7.1).
-The sensitivity of the benthic communities to the suspended sediments and smothering will deposition communities.
-This can be a be determined through information in the available literature and by the application of expert judgment. result of a temporary
+The baseline characterisation of the benthic subtidal and intertidal habitats and features will be informed through the use of existing data and the collection of site-specific survey data (as summarised in Table 7.3.1).

+The effects on benthic subtidal and intertidal ecology from increased suspended sediment and sediment deposition will be informed by the conclusions of the marine physical processes assessments (see Section 7.1).
+The sensitivity of the benthic communities to the suspended sediments and smothering will be determined through information in the available literature and by the application of expert judgment.